mhmabotz/json-generator/README.md

 The contributor 100% is was [Mhmabotz](https://github.com/mhmabotz) visit their youtube to see the proccess to create this file
 Youtube channel was posted soon

+The Other Contributor is [CyNetics](https://github.com/CyrusCore) visit their github